lichristopher/100days-of-code-2019/README.md

 - Made API request using request module on npm
 - Made callback functions
 - Learned how the call stack, event loop works

+# Day 7

+- Default port in node when opening a port using http is port `80`
+- who node doesn't include `fs` and `path` module right out of the box?
+Why do we need to require it?
+- why is `res.end` isn't accessible in global but instead just accessible as a a methond in an object passed in a callback